 When should I apply?

-Applications for the next grant round will close on Monday 25 September 2023 at 23:59 BST.
-We will be accepting applications from the start of July.
+Applications for the next grant round will close on Monday 25 March 2024 at 23:59 GMT.
+We are currently accepting applications.

 There are two application deadlines per year, one in September and one in March.